futel/dialplan-functions/README-ssl.md

 # Update functions to use new certificate

-Update config.json to use new certificate ARN for the deployment as described in README-deploy.
+Update config.json to use new certificate ARN for the deployment, and deploy affected stages, as described in README-deploy.

 # Update certificate